Skip to main contentSkip to docs navigation

 </html>

-2. Add the start script to package.json.
+2. Add the start and build scripts to package.json.

 {